jjingtang/JTang-CV/content/project/VR_chemLab/index.md

 The pandemic has changed individuals‘ lifestyle.
 To adopt a world-wide lockdown, the traditional ways of face-to-face working and learning has imperceptibly changed.
 However, university has kept laboratory open during the pandemic for scholars to contiune studying.
 It seems unsafe in this high-tect modern world.

-Meanwhile, virtual reality (VR) 是什么什么，为什么对这个有帮助
+Meanwhile, virtual reality (VR) could provide an immersed experience for educational purpose.
+VR programs can be accessed without geographical limitations, which could be a highly potential solution to this particular issue.

-This study delivered a Virtual Reality chemisty lab system made by Unity.
+This study shall delivere a Virtual Reality chemisty lab system made by Unity.